KayDVC/Tic-Tac-Toe-AI/README.md

 ### Purpose
 The purpose of this project was to design and implement a working program to simulate ‘intelligent thinking’ using the minimax search algorithm.
 The algorithm was then used to control an opposing player in a game of Tic-Tac-Toe.

+This repo contains a jupyter notebook file showing complete implementation, sample runs, and additional tests.

 ### Inspirations
 1. Kylie Ying, Tic-Tac-Toe AI, https://github.com/kying18/tic-tac-toe
 2. Rishal Hurbans, Connect Puzzle Game, https://github.com/rishal-hurbans/Grokking-Artificial-Intelligence-Algorithms/tree/master/ch03-intelligent_search/adversarial_search